PanagiotisEvaggelou/Amazon/README.md

 # Amazon-e-shop

-An interactive amazon-like website with products listing, cart and checkout features
+An interactive amazon-like website with products listing, cart and checkout features, developed using HTML5, CSS5, Javascript, Jasmine(for testing)

 ## Features
 - Browse products listings.